Mission:

 (d) The board uses inclusive application procedures for this purpose;

-(e) Connection Circle offers a welcoming work and living environment for everyone;
+(e) Connection Centre offers a welcoming work and living environment for everyone;

-(f) Connection Circle fosters respectful interactions between volunteers, tenants, visitors, and the board;
+(f) Connection Centre fosters respectful interactions between volunteers, tenants, visitors, and the board;

-(g) Connection Circle offers the opportunity to report inappropriate behavior.
+(g) Connection Centre offers the opportunity to report inappropriate behavior.

 (10) fair compensation:

-(a) Connection Circle ensures fair pay, where applicable (guidelines exist);
+(a) Connection Centre ensures fair pay, where applicable (guidelines exist);

-(b) Connection Circle ensures fair sharing of all resources;
+(b) Connection Centre ensures fair sharing of all resources;

 (c) Growth and inflation within the field are considered;